 When you’re visiting Washington DC with kids, food becomes a focus.
 Fortunately, this huge city has no end of family friendly places to eat.

 Near the White House.
 Old Ebbitt Grill, opened in 1856, is right near The White House.
 We caught lunch there on our first day.
-Even though may appear to be high class, don’t be afraid to take your kids.
-They have a great selection of food for kids.
+Even though it may appear to be high class, don’t be afraid to take your kids.
+They have a broad selection of food for kids.
 Plus, it is historic!

 On the Washington Harbour.
 Our family enjoyed dinner at Tony and Joe’s Seafood Restaurant.
 The prices are high, but the food is worth it!